When it comes to your skin, dermatologists say it pays to know your “type.”

 Tends to be flaky and prone to peeling.

-Your skin can still feel dry or dehydrated if you sit in the air conditioning all day, even if it is warm outside.
+Your skin can feel dry or dehydrated if you sit in the air conditioning all day, even if it is warm outside.
 And hard water (or hot showers) can also remove water from the skin’s barrier.
 “When the water evaporates, the skin is left feeling dry and often tight.
-As you age, your skin tends to get drier; too, so mature skin tends to be dry (due to a slower cell turnover),” says Evans.
+As you age, your skin tends to get drier, too, so mature skin tends to be dry (due to a slower cell turnover),” says Robin Evans, M.D., a Connecticut-based board-certified dermatologist.

 The trademarks of dry skin are: